dotnet/csharplang/proposals/params-span.md

 ```

 The compiler will report an error when compiling the method declaring the `params` parameter if the `ReadOnlySpan<T>` or `Span<T>` parameter value is returned from the method or assigned to an `out` parameter.
-That ensures call-sites can allocate the underlying array on the stack and reuse the array across call-sites without concern for aliases.
+That ensures call-sites can create the underlying array on the stack and reuse the array across call-sites without concern for aliases.

 A `params` parameter must be last parameter in the method signature.